maaz0511/vision_tales/Readme.md

 **Where your pictures come alive as stories.**

 VisionTales is an AI-powered storytelling web app built with **Streamlit**.
-Upload 1–10 images, choose a story style, language, and voice — and let AI craft a unique narrative and narrate it back to you.
+Upload 1–10 images, choose a story style and language — and let AI craft a unique narrative and narrate it back to you.

 ---